08 Nov Alzheimer’s Disease: Time to Take a Closer Look

 - activities that help an Alzheimer’s patient succeed at familiar tasks.

 - outdoor activities, such as secured walking paths and gardening boxes.

-- methods to control wandering.
+- methods of controlling wandering.

 Paying for an Alzheimer’s Care Facility

-If your loved one is in need of an Alzheimer’s care facility, then the expense of the care facility can be a burden to your budget.
+If your loved one is in need of an Alzheimer’s care facility, the expense of the care facility can be a burden to your budget.
 There are methods that can assist you in paying for their care, such as Medicare, Medicaid, Madigap, and long-term care insurance.

 Many insurance companies offer assistance to help cover the costs of an Alzheimer’s care facility in the form of life settlements, viatical settlements, and accelerated death benefits.
-Contact your insurance company and that of the individual who has Alzheimer’s to see what assistance their company can provide.
+Contact your insurance company and that of the individual who has Alzheimer’s to see what assistance the company can provide.